Lars Bohinen: Club career

 Bohinen was born in Vadsø in Finnmark county, in far northeastern Norway near the Soviet border in the Arctic.
 He never played first team football in Finnmark, rather, his first professional club was Vålerenga, and he played for Viking, Young Boys Bern, Nottingham Forest, Blackburn Rovers, Derby County, Lyngby F.C. and Nordsjælland.

 Bohinen moved from Young Boys to Nottingham Forest in England for a £450,000 fee in 1993.
-He joined Forest, managed by Frank Clark, at a time when they were struggling in the first division of English Football, and a clause in his contract meant that he could leave at any time if another club matched a £700,000 buyout fee.
-After gaining promotion to the Premier League with Forest, Bohinen stayed there for another season which included some famous goals for the Norwegian, including a 30-yard chip at White Hart Lane in a 4–1 victory for Forest against Tottenham Hotspur.
+He joined Forest, managed by Frank Clark, at a time when they were in the first division of English Football, and a clause in his contract meant that he could leave at any time if another club matched a £700,000 buyout fee.
+After gaining promotion to the Premier League with Forest, Bohinen stayed there for another 2 seasons which included some famous goals for the Norwegian, including a 30-yard chip at White Hart Lane in a 4–1 victory for Forest against Tottenham Hotspur.

 In 1995 English champions Blackburn matched the £700,000 buyout clause in his contract and Bohinen moved to Ewood Park, signing a three-year contract.
 His first season was a success as he became a regular in the Blackburn side, scoring four league goals – including a double against his old club as Rovers thrashed Forest 7–0.
 Opportunities became more limited upon Roy Hodgson's arrival in 1997, as the new manager preferred more defensive-minded central midfielders.

 Bohinen joined Derby County from Blackburn in March 1998 for £1.45 million.
 He had his contract cancelled by the club in January 2001, having scored just once in a 3–1 away defeat against Crystal Palace in April 1998.